mdrahmed/cheatsheets/leet_notes/README.md

 # Leet 100 like questions solutions

 [763.
 Partition Labels](https://leetcode.com/problems/partition-labels/)
+The code is finding the lengths of contiguous substrings in s that contain unique characters.
+It uses the technique of maintaining a last dictionary to store the last occurrence index of each character encountered.
+By iterating over s and updating the end index to the maximum last occurrence index, it identifies the end of each unique substring.
+When the current index matches the end index, it calculates the length of the substring and appends it to the ans list.
+Finally, it returns the list of substring lengths.
 ```
 	ans = []
         last = {c: i for i, c in enumerate(s)}